David Fifita (rugby league, born 2000): 2025

+Statistics

+Controversies

 On 9 November 2019, Fifita was arrested in Bali after an alleged altercation with a bouncer at a nightclub called La Favela.
 On 11 November, Fifita was released from jail after the bouncer who was allegedly assaulted accepted Fifita's apology.
 After Fifita left the prison, he spoke to the media saying "I want to thank everyone involved and obviously, the police.
 I will make a further statement later in the week".